czukowski/mootools-ToolTip/README.md

 This is yet another ToolTip class for MooTools 1.3

 It doesn't do any magic, but provides a few useful tools for integrating various widgets into tooltips.
-I'll give some examples below, which would be the best way to understand how it works, followed by API docs.
+I'll give some examples below, which would be the best way to show the most convenient usage, followed by API docs.

 Using ToolTip on its own
 ------------------------